nastal/edurio-test/README.md

 ### Commands
 - `php artisan word-stats:rebuild` - within container, rebuilds the word stats table This command is used after batch process.
-As also you can rebuild it at any time, as there is no eventual consistency aka event soursing.
+As also you can rebuild it at any time, as there is no eventual consistency aka event sourcing.

 ### Web API
-- `GET http://localhost:47000/api/graph/answer-avarage` - Graph questions avarage answers
+- `GET http://localhost:47000/api/graph/answer-average` - Graph questions average answers
 - `GET http://localhost:47000/api/graph/answer-count` - Graph questions answers count
 - `GET http://localhost:47000/api/graph/question-answer/{id}` - Graph question answers by id (todo pagination for large data)
 - `GET http://localhost:47000/api/open/word-stats` - Word cloud (stats)